IngeniousCoderArchives/SGNextBus/README.md

 # App Usage Support

-Open a ticket here, or email eltontay11@gmail.com .
+Open a ticket here, or join our discord at http://ingeniousapps.tk/discord.

 # TODO